Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 My thanks goes to my mentor, [Martina Terlevic](https://github.com/SephTheOverwitch), for providing guidance, and support on all things code and project.

+A big shout-out to [Vernell Clark](https://github.com/VCGithubCode) for his increadible patience, support and guidance on how to work with JavaScript.

+Also a bit thanks goes to [Jamie Connell](https://github.com/GreenNinjaBoy) for helping out with sticky bits when creating the game.

+Also a big thank you goes to the Code Institute Slack comminuty who provided the energy and kept my morale up.

 ### Code inspiration